Early thin-disc assembly revealed by JWST edge-on galaxies: Discussion

-where $\sigma$ is the gas velocity dispersion and $\Sigma_{\mathrm{gas}}$ is the gas surface density \citep{Ostriker_2022}.
-Stars formed from this gas are expected to inherit, at minimum, the same velocity dispersion and thus the same or greater thickness, as the gas from which they form.
-By inverting equation~(\ref{eq:hydro}) and considering the stellar counterparts of these quantities, we can thus estimate an upper limit on the velocity dispersion of the gas from which the stellar populations originated.
+where $\sigma$ is the gas velocity dispersion and $\Sigma_{\mathrm{gas}}$ is the gas surface density.
+Stars formed from this gas are expected to inherit, at minimum, a comparable velocity dispersion and therefore a thickness similar to, or larger than, that of the gas layer from which they formed.
+To estimate the gas velocity dispersion using equation~(\ref{eq:hydro}), we assume that the gas scale height is comparable to the observed stellar scale height ($z_{0,\mathrm{gas}} \approx z_0$).
+We further assume that the observed stellar population formed from gas with the same surface density, accounting for stellar mass loss through the return fraction $R$ \citep{Tinsley_1980}.
+Under this assumption, the gas surface density can be approximated as $\Sigma_{\mathrm{gas}} = \Sigma_{\mathrm{star}}/(1-R)$, where we adopt a return fraction $R \approx 0.43$ \citep{Madau_2014}.
+By inverting equation~(\ref{eq:hydro}), we obtain an estimate of the gas velocity dispersion.
+Given the assumptions above, this estimate should be interpreted as an approximate upper limit on the velocity dispersion of the gas from which the stellar populations originated.

 In Fig.~\ref{fig:sigma} (left panel), we present the inferred values of $\sigma$, colour-coded by stellar mass.
 The dashed lines show the model predictions from \citet{2024_rizzo} for the gas velocity dispersion of main-sequence galaxies as a function of redshift at fixed stellar mass.
 In this model, turbulence is assumed to be primarily driven by stellar feedback, and the model is calibrated on observations of highly star-forming galaxies using cold-gas tracers \citep{2024_rizzo}.
 Our upper limits inferred from stellar thickness are broadly consistent with these predictions, lying close to or above the model curves at fixed stellar mass.
 This implies that typical low-mass galaxies likely have lower velocity dispersions, on average, than the $\sim 30-40~\mathrm{km~s^{-1}}$ commonly measured in massive, highly star-forming systems via cold-gas emission lines \citep{2024_rizzo}.
 Although indirect, these constraints are particularly valuable for low-mass galaxies ($\lesssim 10^{10}~\mathrm{M_{\odot}}$), for which direct measurements of cold-gas kinematics will largely require next-generation facilities (e.g. ALMA2040).